thitruong1106/uk-online-retail-ii-analysis/README.md

 ### 3. Customer Base Evolution

 The customer mix shifted significantly over time:
-- 2009 Launch: All customer were new customers.
+- 2009 Launch: All customers were new customers.
 - 2010 Growth: The percentage of new customers decrease while returning customers increased steadily each quarter.
-- 2011 Maturity: By Q4 2011, About 83% of customer were returning customers.
+- 2011 Maturity: By Q4 2011, about 83% of customers were returning customers.

 This suggests the company successfully transitioned from customer acquisition to customer retention.
 Even though the average amount people spent per transaction didn't increase, the revenue stayed steady.
 This confirms that growth came from returning customer, not just getting them to spend more each time.